akelly1954/Samples/README.md

 The Eclipse IDE is not required.
 The build scripts can be run (with the right flags) just using g++, cmake, and (optionally) your favorite IDE if it's supported by the CMake version used for the build.

+### Current deficiencies:

 Currently the Windows' WIN32 configuration has not been built and tested yet.
 This may be added in the future.

+The **base-linux-build.bash** script is currently hardcoded to produce **eclipse/make** projects.
+Many other options are available courtesy of **cmake**, and this will be accommodated in the future (complete with a --help flag which does not exist right now).

 ## After Building: ##